 Sync Language preferences

 When you enable Sync for Language preferences in Windows 10 you will notice the same lingo between multiple devices.
 Once you sign in using your Microsoft account whether it is PC or mobile the language sets automatically.

 - Access Sync your Settings and click on the Language preferences Toggle button.

 Turn on Synchronization for Ease of access

-When you enable sync for Ease of access you will find the all the settings for the tools like Magnifier, Narrator, Color filter, etc in all the devices.
-You will have to only log in with your Microsoft account and the remaining work will be handled by Windows 10 itself.
+When you enable sync for Ease of access you will find all the settings for the tools like Magnifier, Narrator, Color filter, etc in all the devices.
+You will have to only log in to your Microsoft account and the remaining work will be handled by Windows 10 itself.

 - Open Settings and navigate to ‘Sync your Settings’.